formosa-crypto/formosa-mldsa/src/libjade/README.md

 Generic implementations with regard to ml-dsa version are located in ml-dsa-any directory.
 Specific implementations are located in ml-dsa-$(version) directories.

-Implementation variants for arm-m4 and risc-v are provided in these repositories.
+Implementation variants for arm-m4 and RISC-V are provided in these repositories.

 The ML-DSA jasmin libraries are built by combining version / architecture generic and specific files according to rules specified in the library-export-$(architecture).jazz located in their respective folders.

-# Testing the libraries through emulation (RISC-V)
+# Testing the libraries through emulation

-## Testing prerequisites
+## Testing prerequisites for RISC-V

 ### Spike emulator installation